-The three state universities—Arizona State University, Northern Arizona University, and the University of Arizona—collaborated to create direct high-speed connections with each other and with Internet2, sponsored by the Arizona Board of Regents.
+Our Arizona ties and passion run deep at Sun Corridor Network.
+We were founded by three state institutions — Arizona State University, Northern Arizona University, and the University of Arizona.
+These sister universities partnered to create direct high-speed connections with each other and with Internet2, sponsored by the Arizona Board of Regents.

 All Arizona research and education institutions are eligible to join Sun Corridor Network, which is E-Rate eligible.
 Members can include K-20 schools and school districts, community colleges, libraries, museums and cultural institutions, and government.